TheochemUI/eOn/docs/source/user_guide/artn.md

   pARTn's ``forc_thr``.
 - **`max_iterations`**: Maximum number of ARTn steps.
 - **`ninit`**: Number of initial push steps before Lanczos eigenmode estimation.
-  Default 0 skips the push and goes directly to Lanczos.
-Larger values let ARTn explore further from the minimum.
+  Default ``-1`` keeps pARTn's own default.
+Set ``0`` to skip the push and go directly to Lanczos (appropriate when eOn supplies the displacement); larger values let ARTn explore further from the minimum before engaging Lanczos.
   Maps to pARTn's ``ninit``.
 - **`nperp_limitation`**: Comma-separated integers controlling the maximum number of perpendicular relaxation steps per Lanczos cycle. ``default`` uses pARTn defaults (tuned for exploration from a minimum). ``-1`` for unlimited